certtools/intelmq/docs/Data-Harmonization.md

 #### Classification

 Having a functional ontology to work with, especially for the abuse types is important for you to be able to classify, prioritize and report relevant actionable intelligence to the parties who need to be informed.
 The driving idea for this ontology has been to use a minimal set of values with maximal usability.
-Below, is a list of harmonized values for the abuse types.
+See the classification section below for explanations and examples.

 <a name="datatypes"></a>
 ## Data types